 How you can add your support

-If you’re keen to get your hands on a reminder of this fabulous event, or you just want to add your support, we have a beautiful range of Time Exhibition merchandise available in our shop.
+If you’re keen to get your hands on a reminder of this fabulous event, or you just want to add your support, we have a beautiful range of Time Exhibition merchandise available in our shop and so remaning pieces to purchase.
 Take a look today!